dm03514/blog/go/introduction-to-race-conditions/README.md

 ## In practice

 What this means in practice is close attention needs to be paid whenever shared memory is accessed inside of an http handler (ie goroutine).
-For this example the application has a struct named `Race` that is accessed inside of goroutines:

-In order to remove boilerplate and focus on identifying the data race the test is executing `go func()` directly insteead of going through HTTP handlers.
-Since HTTP handlers are executed inside of `go` statements this should be equivalent.
+In order to remove boilerplate and focus on identifying the data race the test below is executing `go func()` directly instead of going through HTTP handlers.
+Since HTTP handlers are executed inside of `go` statements this should be equivalent:

 ```
 package main